Manmohan5855/Manmohan5855/README.md

      sum=sum+n%10;
      n=n/10;
    }
-   printf("sum of individual digitals of a positive integer is }
+   printf("sum of individual digitals of a positive integer is %d",sum);
+ }